ZXBasicProgamming/Guides/ZXBasicGitIntro.md

 Thanks goes to Thomas Heckmann who created the GitHub home for us.

 ## Getting started
-The ZXBasic repository is located here: https://github.com/ZXBasicProgamming
+The ZXBasic repositories are located here: https://github.com/ZXBasicProgamming

 ### Browse code
 If you just want to browse the repository and have a peek of whats going on, you can do fine with the web interface on [Github](https://github.com/ZXBasicProgamming).